Perturbing Isoradial Triangulations: Variations of log-determinants

 In the last step we used the uniform bound from Lemma~\ref{lemma-p-estimate} The second term is

 From Lemma~\ref{lnablabound}

 hence the second term is of order $\mathrm{O}(d^{-4})$.
 By the same argument, the third term is

 This ends the derivation of \ref{nntbnnadj} (the second equation is the c.c.).
-The derivation of \ref{nnadjbnnt} goes along the same line. \end{proof} We are now in a position to state the main result. \begin{Prop} The second order variation for the Laplace-Beltrami operator $\Delta$ on an isoradial, Delaunay graph $\uG_\mathrm{cr}$ is
+The derivation of \ref{nnadjbnnt} proceeds in a similar way. \end{proof} We are now in a position to state the main result. \begin{Prop} The second order variation for the Laplace-Beltrami operator $\Delta(\underline{\epsilon})$ on an isoradial, Delaunay graph $\uG_\mathrm{cr}$ is